idsia-robotics/navground/docs/_build/html/_sources/packages/navground_coppeliasim.rst

-.. lua:function:: simNavground.set_property(int handle,string name,map value)
+.. lua:function:: simsimNavground.set_behavior_property(int handle,string name,map value)

    Set the value of one of the navigation behavior properties